What Are The Steps To Buying A Home?

 Pre-approved home loans, also known as Approval in Principle, are easy to apply for as you usually only need to supply basic documentation.
 The lender will review your proposed scenario and indicate whether they will lend you the money you require.
 If you would like to discuss your scenario or apply for a pre-approved loan contact us today.

 Australia has one of the highest rates of home ownership in the world, so our home finance market is big business.
 There are countless home loan brokers, lenders and loans out there all wanting you to choose them.
-So why chose us?
+So why chose our brokers?
 A Cash Back Mortgage Broker can offer you the same lenders, loans and rates as any other good home loan broker.
-The difference is, we also refund the monthly trailing commission of at least 0.15%p.a. to you each month.
-On a $500,000 home loan balance this means you will receive a commission refund of $50 to $120 per month, depending on the lender you select.
+The difference is, a Cash Back Mortgage Broker will also refund you monthly trailing commission of up to 0.3%p.a. each month.
+On a $500,000 home loan balance this means you can receive a commission refund of around $50 to $100 per month, depending on the lender you select.
 Get in touch with a Cash Back Mortgage Broker to find out more about how much your commission refund could be.

 Get Your Monthly Commission Refund